-Vinegar for laundry has been tried and true for decades.
-In fact, this one simple product can replace many other laundry products, at a fraction of the cost.
+Vinegar has been used in laundry for decades.
+In fact, this one simple product can replace many other laundry products at a fraction of the cost.

 Vinegar has many used in the laundry room.
 It is effective to use as a fabric softener, static reducer, stain pre-treater, fabric brightener and even to clean the washing machine.
 For all of these applications, you can use distilled white vinegar for laundry.
 It's a good idea to purchase your vinegar by the gallon jug.
 When you see how well it works for so many things, you will find daily uses for it.

 Fabric Softener and Static Reducer

 To soften fabrics, add 1/4 to 1/2 cup of distilled white vinegar to the final rise cycle of your washing machine.
 There is no need to use additional fabric softener or to use dryer sheets, which are not good for your dryer anyhow.
 You'll also find that static is reduced when you add vinegar to the rinse cycle.

 If you are washing blankets and comforters, add two cups of vinegar to the last rise.
 Your blankets will be softer and more snuggly.

 You will also have softer, fluffier sweaters when you use vinegar this way.
 Even sweaters that are hand-washed will benefit from a final rinse with white vinegar.

 That same half cup of vinegar in your rise cycle can minimize lint.
 You'll find less lint on your clothes, and even pet hair will find your clothes less appealing.

 Using vinegar in your laundry will also remove that ugly soap residue that accumulates on your dark clothing.
 Just add a cup of vinegar to the rinse water, and the soap will totally dissolve and rinse away.

 Add a half cup of vinegar to your wash, and you'll have whiter whites and brighter colors.
 Vinegar is a great laundry booster that will help your detergent work more effectively.